Call for Presenters:

 ~ Whether the talk has been recorded previously

 We offer two submission rounds for talks.
 The Diana Initiative believes in feedback and education as part of the CFP process.
-With that in mind, we will send out clear acceptance and rejection letters at the end of each round, which will include feedback from reviewers.

 If your talk is not accepted in the first round, we strongly encourage you to rework your talk and resubmit in the second round.